Dr Anna Judson

 My main research topic is the Linear B script, used to write Greek in the Mycenaean palaces of Crete and mainland Greece during the Late Bronze Age (c.1400-1200 BCE).
 I am particularly interested in the structure and development of the script itself, as well as the ways in which it was used by the scribes responsible for the Mycenaean palaces' administrative documents.
 My current research project focuses on analysing the Mycenaean scribes' writing practices (such as handwriting and spelling) in order to gain a better understanding of their work and interactions.

-I currently teach a range of subjects within Classical Linguistics and Philology (Parts 1A, 1B, and II); I have also taught Greek language, unseen translation, literary practical criticism, and prose composition.
-In 2016-17 I will be giving the Faculty of Classics' Mycenaean Epigraphy lecture course, as well as a series of lectures on the Linear B documents as part of the Part II Aegean Prehistory course.
+I currently supervise on a range of subjects within Classical Linguistics and Philology (Parts 1A, 1B, and II); I have also taught Greek language, unseen translation, literary practical criticism, and prose composition.
+I lecture for the Faculty of Classics on the epigraphy and interpretation of Linear B, the archaeological interpretation of the Mycenaean documents, and the introductory course for those studying Part IB classical linguistics.

-Processes of script adaptation and creation in Linear B: the evidence of the “extra” signs, in P.M.
-Steele (ed.), Understanding Relations Between Scripts: the Aegean Writing Systems (Oxford: Oxbow Books, forthcoming 2016)
+Processes of script adaptation and creation in Linear B: the evidence of the “extra” signs’, in P.M.
+Steele (ed.), Understanding Relations Between Scripts: the Aegean Writing Systems (Oxford: Oxbow Books, 2017)

 The Linear B inscribed stirrup jars, Kadmos 52:1, pp. 69-110 (2013) [DOI: 10.1515/kadmos-2013-0005]